-For a country that’s known for its wide variety of ecotourist options, it really says something that many travelers consider Langkawi one of the country’s top ecotourist destinations.
+For a country that’s known for its wide variety of ecotourist options, it really says something that many travellers consider Langkawi one of the country’s top ecotourist destinations.
 If you’re not familiar with Langkawi, it’s a small group of islands off the western coast of Malaysia, just barely south of the Thailand-Malaysia border.
 Famously known as the Islands of Legends, the native Malay peoples have dozens of myths regarding this strikingly beautiful island group, propelled largely thanks to Langkawi’s unique and dramatic landscape.
-Nowadays, this landscape still makes Langkawi an appealing destination to travelers, allowing them to indulge in numerous ecotourist activities, such as the following…
+Nowadays, this landscape still makes Langkawi an appealing destination to travellers, allowing them to indulge in numerous ecotourist activities, such as the following…

 On the Land